Bobrac3023/Project5_Mildew_Detection_in_Cherry_Leaves/README.md

 ## Acknowledgements

-  1. lot of credit goes to Gyan Shashwat,for his wonderful explaination in Walkthrough Project 1- malaria Detector
+  1. Lot of credit goes to Gyan Shashwat,for his wonderful explaination in Walkthrough Project 1- malaria Detector
   2. Neil and Fernando Doritu also did a fantastic course explaining the concepts through the learing modules.
   3. My mentor Rohit Sharma was very gracious to come on calls after a tiring day and short notices to accomode my requests.